EmbodiedJosh/Unity-Oculus-Demo/index.md

 The above video tutorial and subsequent text was created for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
 The following is the technical writing documentation of how I would write "Tutorial: build your first VR app" for the Oculus Rift.

-At the bottom is a summary of my experience follwing the existing documentation (and a list of the documentation I used), along with the problems I encountered (and overcame) along the way.

 ### Build Your Simple Application

 In this tutorial we're going to create a simple game comprised of moving a ball within a play area.
 We'll create some walls so the ball doesn't roll out of the play area, in addition to attaching a controller script so we can move the ball around with our keyboard.
 At the end, we'll enable VR support so we can play our creation on Rift.